-- 1. A course-by-course transcript evaluation from Education Credentials Evaluators (ECE) or World Educational Services (WES). - 2.
-Proof of English Proficiency: TOEFL/IELTS Official Score Report or Waiver Application - 3.
-International Student Packet: Bank Statement; and Notarized Financial Statement Form and Certificate of Sponsorship.
+1. Refer to Admission of International Student in the General Section of the catalog.

 - 1. Candidates are responsible for meeting the program and College requirements in effect at the time they officially register in a program leading to advanced licensure at Chicago State University, regardless of when they were admitted to the university. - 2.
 Admission to the program is contingent upon good academic standing and acceptance by the department. - 3.
 Admission into the College of Education and program is required prior to registration in any professional education courses. - 4.
 A full academic schedule of courses for graduate students is nine semester credit hours.
 Exceptions to this policy may be made only with the approval of the department. - 5.
-Completion of 34 credit hours of special education coursework at the graduate level. - 6.
-For candidates enrolled in the Initial Certification program, successful completion of student teaching experience (SED 5475) is required before program completion.
-Credit hours earned in SED 5475 (student teaching experience) will not be counted toward the degree. - 7.
-Candidates enrolled in the Initial Certification program may also be required to complete additional general education and professional education courses as needed. - 8.
-A minimum GPA of 3.0 must be maintained in special education with no grades below a C. - 9.
-Proof of passing the LBS-I State Licensure exam (# 155).
-This exam is required prior to taking.
-SED 5488 (Internship in Special Education). - 10.
-Proof of passing the Special Education General Curriculum State Exam (#163).
-Candidates enrolled in the Initial Certification Program are required to take and pass this exam after taking and successfully completing ELED 5110; ELED 5111; ELED 5112; & READ 5114.
-Those enrolled in the-Certified Teachers Program are required to take and pass this exam by the time they take and successfully complete SED 5304, SED 5476, SED 5477, & SED 5313.
-Any candidate who fails to pass this exam will be required to take and successfully pass it before he/she takes SED 5488. - 11.
-For candidates enrolled in the Initial Certification program only, successful completion of student teaching experience (SED 5475) is required before program completion.
-Successful completion of all the required Illinois state licensure exams, and general education, professional education, and program coursework and requirements is needed before student teaching. - 12.
+Completion of 34 credit hours of special education coursework at the graduate level.

+- 6. For candidates enrolled in the Initial Certification program, successful completion of student teaching experience (SED 5475) is required before program completion.
+Successful completion of all the required Illinois state licensure exams, professional education, and special education coursework and requirements is needed before student teaching. - 7.
+Credit hours earned in SED 5475 (student teaching experience) will not be counted toward the degree. - 8.
+Candidates enrolled in the Initial Certification program may also be required to complete additional professional education courses as needed (pending their transcript evaluation). - 9.
+A minimum GPA of 3.0 must be maintained in special education with no grades below a C. - 10.
+Proof of passing the LBS-I State Licensure exam (# 155), and the Special Education General Curriculum State Exam (#163) prior to taking.
+SED 5488 (Internship in Special Education). - 11.
 Proof of passing EdTPA.
-Candidates who fail to pass this exam will receive an incomplete grade for their student teaching experience until they pass this exam.
-EdTPA is only required by candidates enrolled in the Initial Certification Program.

-- 13. Completion of a digital educational portfolio that must be uploaded into LiveText during SED 5488 (Internship in Special Education). - 14.
+Candidates who fail to pass this exam will receive an incomplete grade for their student teaching experience/SED 5475 until they pass this exam.
+EdTPA is only required by candidates enrolled in the Initial Certification Program. - 12.
+Completion of a digital educational portfolio that must be uploaded into LiveText during SED 5488 (Internship in Special Education). - 13.
 All master's degree requirements must be completed within six years.

-NOTE: Candidates must abide by all College policies stated in this catalog, unless exceptions or adherence to higher expectations are noted in program documentation.
+NOTE: Candidates must abide by all College policies stated in this catalog unless exceptions or adherence to higher expectations are noted in program documentation.